 The London Loop is a walking route of 150 miles length around the outer boundaries of London split into 24 sections.
-I am currently walking the loop and this is a blog of a few sections.
+I walked the loop several years ago and this is a blog of a few sections.
 See tfl.gov.uk/modes/walking/loop-walk for more details.
+This page now serves as an index to my other walks.

 Erith 'by the sea' - the beginning of the loop with Coldharbour Point